cuppett/aws-cloudformation-operator/README.md

         Description: Name of the sample Amazon S3 bucket.
 ```

-Apply the change to our cluster and wait until the operator has successfully updated the CloudFormation stack.
+Apply the change to our cluster and wait until the controller has successfully updated the CloudFormation stack.

 ```console
 $ kubectl apply -f config/samples/s3-bucket.yaml